Insights

 Step 2: Exhale slowly through your mouth This is the important part.
 Exhale fully through your mouth, but slowly.
 Take 5-6 seconds to empty your lungs.
 You can make a sound, or stay silent — both work.

-Step 3: Repeat 3-5 times One cycle is enough if you’re in a hurry, but 3-5 cycles (so 1-2 minutes of practice) will give you more stable stress relief.
-When you’re learning, spend at least 1-2 minutes.
+Step 3: Repeat 3-5 times One cycle is enough if you are in a hurry, but 3-5 cycles (so 1-2 minutes of practice) may feel more stable.
+When you are learning, spend at least 1-2 minutes.

 Total timing: